Estonia vs Finland for Wildlife Watching: An Honest Comparison

 Our Honest Summary

-If you're a dedicated wildlife photographer willing to travel specifically to the best bear hide in Europe, Kuhmo in Finland is a serious destination.
-The facilities are extraordinary.
+If you're a dedicated wildlife photographer whose priority is a long sit at a mature, high-yield bear hide, Kuhmo in Finland is a serious destination.
+The hide infrastructure there is extraordinary.

 The bears are real.
 The forest is real.
 The 40-minute drive from the airport is genuinely 40 minutes.